helmedeiros/model-registry/docs/architecture/decisions/0004-read-only-operator-endpoints.md

 ### Performance impact

 Per-endpoint latency is dominated by the substrate call + JSON marshal.
-For the artifact substrate, the 1000-item scale measurement is `BenchmarkStoreList_1000Artifacts_AllStates` = 1.36 ms (over the 1 ms mark) and the 100-item scale is sub-millisecond by proportional extrapolation.
-The env-state substrate has no analogous measurement yet — `BenchmarkGET_EnvHistory_100Entries` pins it once the fsstate backing lands; the bar below already anticipates the bound.
+For the artifact substrate, the 1000-item scale measurement is `BenchmarkStoreList_1000Artifacts_AllStates` = 1.36 ms (over the 1 ms mark); the 100-item scale is likely sub-millisecond once `BenchmarkGET_Artifacts_100Items` pins it (proportional extrapolation undercounts the SQLite fixed query-setup cost, so this is a hedge, not a measurement).
+The env-state substrate has no analogous measurement yet — `BenchmarkGET_EnvHistory_100Entries` pins it once the fsstate backing lands.
 The chain overhead is the 1,310 ns ADR-0003 already measured.
 Total per-request budget on `/artifacts?limit=100`:

 - chain overhead: ~1.3 µs
 - substrate `List(Limit=100)` on fsstore: ~136 µs proportional + fixed SQLite query overhead (not subtracted in the substrate measurement). `BenchmarkGET_Artifacts_100Items` pins the real number when the bench lands.